-Follow up counseling represents a stage of treatment that comes after successful completion of the indoor treatment phase within the rehabilitation facility.
+Follow-up counseling represents a stage of treatment that comes after the successful completion of the indoor treatment phase within the rehabilitation facility.
 This form of counseling is basically a continuation of the emotional support and reinforcement that was made available to them during their time in the rehab.
 Through treatment, clients are made aware of the actuality that the process of recovery extends well past the confines of the treatment facility.

-The follow up counseling program is adjusted in accordance with the unique needs and requirements of the clients while serving the basic purpose of helping them remain committed to their recovery.
+The follow-up counseling program is adjusted in accordance with the unique needs and requirements of the clients while serving the basic purpose of helping them remain committed to their recovery.
 It makes the process of readjusting to everyday life much easier.
-It ensures swift provision of therapeutic feedback to the clients while they are moving towards practical implementation of the skills that they have learned in the controlled setting of the treatment facility.
+It ensures the swift provision of therapeutic feedback to the clients while they are moving towards practical implementation of the skills that they have learned in the controlled setting of the treatment facility.
 Problems mostly arise when the clients are required to put the therapeutic tools that they have learned in theory during indoor treatment into practice.
-Follow up counseling makes it possible for such problems to be addressed and effectively dealt with as they continue to arise.
+Follow-up counseling makes it possible for such problems to be addressed and effectively dealt with as they continue to arise.